jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 * **SSE-S3**: server-side encrypted S3 objects using keys handled & managed by AWS using AES-256 protocol must set `x-amz-server-side-encryption: "AES256"` header in the POST request.
 * **SSE-KMS**: leverage AWS Key Management Service to manage encryption keys. `x-amz-server-side-encryption: "aws:kms"` header.
 Server side encrypted.
 It gives user control of the key rotation policy and audit trail.
-* **SSE-C**: when We want to manage our own encryption keys.
+* **SSE-C**: when we want to manage our own encryption keys.
 Server-side encrypted.
-Encryption key must provided in HTTP headers, for every HTTP request made.
+Encryption key must be provided in HTTP headers, for every HTTP request made.
 HTTPS is mandatory
 * **Client Side Encryption**: encrypt before sending object.

 ### Security control